cscart/docs/en/cscart_addons/addons/affiliate/index.rst

 Overview
 --------

-    Power your online business with our **Affiliate and Referral add-on**.
+    Power your online business with our **Affiliate PRO add-on**.
 It gives the CS-Cart store owner the ability to create affiliate programs with other online stores and websites.

     .. fancybox:: img/AffiliateCover-cover-0002.jpg
         :alt: CS-Cart Affiliate add-on